-Here’s a quick list of things that party-throwers often forget (and have to dash out for at the last minute while we bit our nails on their behalf):
+Here’s a quick list of things that party-throwers often forget (and have to dash out for at the last minute while we bite our nails on their behalf):

-No one shall be allowed, at any time, to fly under the influence of drugs or alcohol–so no drinking before flying.
-Alcohol, however, is allowed in the party room for persons over the legal drinking age, post-flying–so you can feel free to toast that milestone birthday.
+No one is allowed, at any time, to fly under the influence of drugs or alcohol, so no drinking before flying.
+Alcohol, however, is allowed post-flying in the party room for persons over the legal drinking age.
+At that point, feel free to toast that milestone birthday.

 To avoid any awkward moments, please call ahead to check with Paraclete XP on alcohol standards before you bring alcoholic beverages on site.